jmcastellanojimenez/Blockchain/MyTokenERC20/README.md

 **MyTokenERC20**

-This project implements an ERC-20 token with pausable functionality and a maximum supply using OpenZeppelin Contracts.
+This project implements an ERC-20 token with pausable functionality, allowing the contract owner to temporarily disable token transfers and burning when needed.
+Using OpenZeppelin’s Pausable and Ownable contracts, the token ensures secure ownership management and operational control.
+The contract enforces a maximum token supply, enables minting by the owner up to this limit, and allows users to burn their tokens.
+All actions, including pausing and unpausing, are logged for transparency and traceability.

 **Requirements**
 	•	Node.js